 Eligibility and Application Information

-The applicant must pay a registration fee and submit an abstract to the ANS2014 Meeting on which they are listed as the first author if they are to be considered for a Student Travel Award.
+The applicant must pay a registration fee and submit an abstract to the ANS2016 Meeting on which they are listed as the first author if they are to be considered for a Student Travel Award.
 Full-time or part-time PhD or MSc students may apply.
 Honours students are not eligible to apply for travel awards.
-A maximum of 2 awards for attendance at ANS annual meetings may be received during a student¹s candidature.
-Awards must be collected in person at the Meeting and will be provided as a cheque in Australian Dollars.
+A maximum of 2 awards for attendance at ANS annual meetings may be received during a student's candidature.
+Award recipients must attend the conference and visit the Registration Desk upon arrival.
+You must provide your bank details and funds will be electronically transferred post-conference.

 Overseas students are also eligible to apply but their reimbursement will be no greater than that received by any Australian or New Zealand Student.